 Discussion between ISAS/JAXA and ESA in 2013 concluded that the scheme for SPICA was not compatible with a timely and robust implementation of the mission.
 Both JAXA and ESA believe that a more balanced sharing of responsibilities, with an enhanced ESA participation to the mission, would lead to a lower risk and to a more robust mission implementation.
 Any significant extension of the ESA-contributed elements would bring the mission into the medium mission range, however, with the implication that the mission would need to be proposed by the interested scientific community to an ESA call for missions where it would be peer-reviewed together with other proposals submitted to the same opportunity.
 It was therefore decided to stop all support activities on SPICA at ESA in early Autumn 2013.

-In 2016, a new proposal for SPICA as an ESA-led mission was re-submitted to ESA, and in 2018 it was selected as one of three candidates for the M5 mission in ESA's Cosmic Vision science programme.
+In 2016, a new proposal for SPICA as an ESA-led mission was re-submitted to ESA, and in 2018 it was selected as one of three candidates for the M5 launch opportunity in ESA's Cosmic Vision science programme.
 In October 2020, ESA and the Japanese Aerospace Exploration Agency's Institute of Space and Astronautical Science (ISAS/JAXA) announced their decision to no longer consider SPICA as a candidate for the M5 mission.